 Vegetarian, or vegan, homesteaders claim that it is wrong to own and exploit animals.
 I think they have it backwards.
 My animals never come into the house and put breakfast in front of me and then clean up the place.
 They never worry about my health, whether or not I am growing properly, or at least I don't think they do.
 The chickens, the rabbits. the goats all have me as a servant, constantly looking after their welfare.
 My wife and I can't both leave the homestead at the same time without worrying that perhaps a thundershower will come up and the goats will get wet because there is no one to put them in the barn, and not only do they hate to get wet but it isn't considered good for them.
 So who is exploited?
-Is it because I take milk from the goats which they can't leave the state rather than submit to vaccination.
-(See letter to judge from Dee Sprague.)
+Is it because I take milk from the goats which they can't judge from Dee Sprague.)